code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 To wrap up we illustrate how you can access the current `Authentication` object stored in the security context.

-We modify the `showGreeting()` method to display the name of the authenticated user by calling `SecurityContextHolder.getContext().getAuthentication()` as shown below.
+We change the `showGreeting()` method to display the name of the authenticated user by calling `SecurityContextHolder.getContext().getAuthentication()` as shown below.

 {% highlight java %}
 package com.codenotfound.primefaces;